Jonas-Zhang97/TUM-Panda-HOI-assistive-Robot/readme.md

 ```
 it is important to also put these packages in the same workspace as before.

+## Build the Workspace
-Then, build the workspace (this may take a while):
+Build the workspace as follows (this may take a while):
 ```
 cd ~/ws_project
 catkin build -DCMAKE_BUILD_TYPE=Release -DFranka_DIR:PATH=~/libfranka/build